Machine learning for financial services

 - It learns.
 Before it can stop junk mail, the spam filter must be trained using a few hundred examples of good and bad emails.

-- It generalizes.
+- It generalises.
 Once trained, the spam filter can guess with a high degree of success if an email it has never seen before is good or bad.

 - It adapts.
 The filter updates its training when you mark emails as junk.
 By doing this, it adapts to spammers’ changing tactics and learns your individual preferences.